Evaluating LLMs with labeled data¶

 - formats our data for the APIsave_tasks()

-- prepares batch files for processingmonitor_job_status()
+- prepares Batch files for processingmonitor_job_status()

 - tracks evaluation progressget_results()